KnowledgeCaptureAndDiscovery/DISK-UI/docs/admin-guide/installation.md

 ### Check the server

 Sometimes the server is not responding.
-You can check the state of the server by running the following command:
+You can check the state of the server opening http://localhost:8080/disk-server/vocabulary.

-Open http://localhost:8080/disk-server/vocabulary to check that the local repository server is working fine.
 It might take a little while to open it for the first time as it downloads vocabularies from the internet.

+You should see a list of vocabularies.